mattermost/docs/source/collaborate/keyboard-shortcuts.rst

 .. tip::

   - In Mattermost, display a list of available keyboard shortcuts by pressing :kbd:`Ctrl` :kbd:`/` on Windows or Linux, pressing :kbd:`⌘` :kbd:`/` on macOS, or using the ``/shortcuts`` slash command.
-  - Additional keyboard shortcuts are available for Mattermost Channels.
-See the `keyboard shortcuts for Mattermost Channels </channels/keyboard-shortcuts-for-channels.html>`__ and the `team keyboard shortcuts </welcome/team-keyboard-shortcuts.html>`__ documentation for details.
+  - Additional keyboard shortcuts are available.
+See the `team keyboard shortcuts </collaborate/team-keyboard-shortcuts.html>`__ documentation for details.

 Channel navigation
 ------------------